github/branch-deploy/README.md

           trigger: ".deploy"

       # Run your deployment logic for your project here - examples seen below

+      # Checkout your projects repository based on the ref provided by the branch-deploy step
+      - uses: actions/checkout@3.0.2
+        with:
+          ref: ${{ steps.branch-deploy.outputs.ref }}

       # Do some fake "noop" deployment logic here
       # conditionally run a noop deployment